run-ai/docs/docs/admin/troubleshooting/troubleshooting.md

     __Resolution:__

     * Run the [preinstall script](../runai-setup/cluster-setup/cluster-prerequisites.md#pre-install-script) and search for networking errors.
+    * Run `kubectl get pods -n kube-system -o wide`.
+Verify that all networking pods are running.
     * Run `kubectl get nodes`.
 Check that all nodes are ready and connected
     * Run `kubectl get pods -o wide -A` to see which pods are Pending or in Error and which nodes they belong to.
     * See if pods from different nodes have trouble communicating with each other.